StratifyLabs/SdkAPI/README.md

 # You could also use "Unix Makefiles" and "make" instead of "Ninja"/"ninja"
 cmake .. -G Ninja -DIS_PULL=ON
 ninja
+# if you want to use the same API libraries for multiple projects you can install them
+ninja install
 ```

 ## Building for the Desktop